- Title: Muddy: The Story of Blues Legend Muddy Waters

 Soon the world fell in love with the tough spirit of Muddy Waters.
 In blues-infused prose and soulful illustrations, Michael Mahin and award-winning artist Evan Turk tell Muddy’s fascinating and inspiring story of struggle, determination, and hope.

-Praise and Achievements for Muddy!
+Praise for Muddy!

 - “The words and pictures here mix exuberance with melancholy.
 Mahin’s words have a beat all their own, capturing the lows and highs with poetic verve.
 Turk’s watercolor, ink, and collage artwork fills pages, exploding with a neon intensity—the equivalent of a dynamic guitar riff . . .
 Read the book, then get kids the music.”
 (Booklist, Starred Review, July 2017)

 - “This poetic celebration of Muddy Waters’ musical truth is lifted still higher by Turk’s extraordinary art.”
 (Kirkus Reviews 7/1/17)

 - “Lyrically told with a lilting cadence by debut author Mahin. . . .
 Turk’s mixed-media illustrations leap off the page. . . .
 The soul of the blues sings out through the pages.”
 (School Library Journal July 2017)

 - “Like Waters’s music after landing in the Windy City, Turk’s artwork is electric—wild strokes of marker and oil pastel vibrate with energy.
 And Mahin’s equally vivid writing will almost certainly send readers after Waters’s catalogue.”
 (Publishers Weekly August 7, 2017)